 With Money Calendar, managing and maintaining multiple accounts is a little easier.
 It has multi-currency support, so you won’t have problems when transferring money between accounts.
 Monthly budget and expenses are easy to monitor because of the clean layout of the calendar.

 Rylstim’s images are colorful and attention-getting.
 You’ll find the graphics good and easy on the eyes.
 This simple-looking layout holds more than meets the eye.

 2. Calendar Budget

 Calendar Budget is best for your desktop.
 It’s a simple app that allows you to do a lot of things for your finances.
 You can keep track of your money using a calendar that acts like a financial planner.
 Your budget is categorized, so it’s easy for you to take note of every financial move you make.
-Your expenses can be set to different frequencies: one time only or repeat.
-If you repeat a particular expense, it will automatically update according to the time that you set it to; no need for you to worry about forgetting to set it up.
+You can set your expenses to different frequencies: one time only or repeat.
+If you repeat a particular expense, it will automatically update according to the time that you set it to.
+No need for you to worry about forgetting to set it up.

 Calendar Budget also shows your daily expenses.
 What’s more, you can program future expenses and set financial goals.
 You can also bookmark important financial events the same way you do with all those parties you attend.
 Finally, to make sure that you never pay a bill late, you’ll get email reminders before your bills are due.

 This budgeting tool requires an actual bank account with PNC.
 But it can be a good option if you’re also in the market for a new checking account.
 Virtual Wallet actually comes with several budgeting tools, including a money bar that lets you quickly see how much you have in spending, saving, and long-term savings categories.
 But it also has a calendar that shows your upcoming transactions and a projected account balance.